gpsuser/UCMCO5607/week13 - Introduction to Networking and  Wireshark.md

 cat set1.pcap
 ```

+We notice that this is a small file - whose contents is still not human readable.
+So we turn to wireshark to help us understand the contents of the file.

-## Wireshark exercise
+## The Wireshark interface - exercise

-Open the pcap file by going to `File` -> `Open` and selecting the `set1.pcap` file in the `Bootcamp` directory
+For this first example, open the pcap file by going to `File` -> `Open` and selecting the `set1.pcap` file in the `Bootcamp` directory.

-Click on any packet and notice the packet details change (and binary details) in the packet details pane
+Next, click on any packet and notice the packet details change (and binary details) in the packet details pane

-questions:
+Questions:

 1. How many ppackets are there?
-8
 2. What network protocol is being used?
-TCP
 3. What is the IP address of the source ?
-192.168.1.3
 4. What is the IP address of the destination?
-192.168.1.8
 5. What is the port number the destination is listening on?
-7777 and the source is listening on 49859
-6. Do you notice the TCP three-way handshake in the packet list pane? - yes you see the SYN, SYN ACK  , ACK pattern
+6. Do you notice the TCP three-way handshake in the packet list pane?

+Comments:

-In the packet details pane we see FRame, Ethernet (layer 2), IP (layer 3) and TCP (layer 4) information
+- In the packet details pane we see Frame, Ethernet (layer 2), IP (layer 3) and TCP (layer 4) information

-Click on IP layer andclick on Source and Destination to see the IP addresses - are visible in the binary pane
+- By clicking on the IP layer (and Source and Destination) we see the IP addresses (also highlighted in the binary pane)

-You can also notice the SEQ numbers in the TCP layer.
+- Notice the `SEQ numbers` in the TCP layer.
 These are used to keep track of the packets in the TCP connection and to ensure that they are delivered and assembled in the correct order.

+---

+This brings us to the end of this session and our first example with Wireshark.

+## Conclusion

+In this lecture we have covered the basics of networking, the TCP three-way handshake, the OSI model, and packet analysis using Wireshark.

+We have also seen how packets are used to transmit data over a network, and how the TCP three-way handshake is used to establish a connection between two systems.

 References: